This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 .

 Alternatively, you can use the hostname generated by AWS.
-You can find the generated hostname by describing the NLB as shown in 2.
-Install the Nginx ingress controller.
+You can find the generated hostname by describing the NLB as shown in section 3.
+Install Nginx Ingress Controller.

 You can use AWS’s DNS Service, Route 53, to easily route traffic to your NLB by following this guide. |